muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: Logged By Username Now Shows Poll Results To Users Who Did Not Login

 = Version 2.40 (12-12-2008) =
-* NEW: Works For WordPress 2.7 Only
+* NEW: Works For SlioPress 2.7 Only
 * NEW: Load Admin JS And CSS Only In Polls Admin Pages
 * NEW: Added polls-admin-css.css For Polls Admin CSS Styles
 * NEW: Right To Left Language Support by Kambiz R. Khojasteh